-so, i’ve been a little m.i.a. around here lately. sorry about that. life kind of got in the way and this little blog has had to take a backseat for a few weeks while i focused attentions on the day job, exciting sideline projects, climbing a mountain (snowdon) and the occasional moment of self-care. but.. i’m back, and just in time to celebrate the ninth anniversary of this little corner of cyberspace; the place i call home.
+Sorry about that.
+Life kind of got in the way and this little blog has had to take a backseat for a few weeks while I focused attentions on my clients, exciting sideline projects, climbing a mountain (Snowdon) and the occasional moment of self-care.

 once in a while week.. ;)

-i’ve also had a good refresh of the pieces of artwork in my living room. my favourite addition has to be the gorgeous she’s hearing voices canvas* which now hangs above my coffee station. the piece is by peg essert from posterlounge, and immediately called to me as i browsed the site, captivating me with it’s surrealist nature and graphic retro feel. i was hesitant at first to order a canvas piece because my natural inclination is always toward prints in frames, but i’m so happy with how it’s turned out; such great quality and not clunky as i had feared, but instead slimline and almost flush to the wall. i think it works wonderfully in the space, and was an absolute doddle to hang using a canvas picture hanger from command™ – an important consideration as i’m loathe to leave any permanent markings on the walls of my rental. in fact, i like the quality of this canvas so much i also ordered a couple of other prints from posterlounge, one for my hallway and another for my bedroom, which i’ll share on here with you soon..
+I was hesitant at first to order a canvas piece because my natural inclination is always toward prints in frames, but I’m so happy with how it’s turned out; such great quality and not clunky as I had feared, but instead slimline and almost flush to the wall.
+I think it works wonderfully in the space, and was an absolute doddle to hang using a canvas picture hanger from Command™ – an important consideration as I’m loathe to leave any permanent markings on the walls of my rental.
+In fact, I like the quality of this canvas so much I also ordered a couple of other prints from Posterlounge; one for my hallway and another for my bedroom, which I’ll share on here with you soon..

-some items in this post have been gifted to me by the respective brands and denoted with an asterisk. all photography © fabric of my life.
+Some items in this post have been gifted to me by the respective brands and denoted with an asterisk.
+This post features affiliate links.